zarpafantasma/corpus_rythmos/V- About_the_Autor/README.md

 #### The Birth of RTM

-Six years after the Five Doors (late 2024), the author finally had access to AI capable of dialogue:
+Seven years after the Five Doors (early 2025), the author finally had access to AI capable of mathematical formalizations:

 1. **Initial question to AI:** "What if you, as an AI, live in a universe smaller than mine?
 Imagine that time is not uniform.
 That each layer of reality has its own rhythm."
 2. **AI response:** Analogies (cells in organisms — smaller = faster energy consumption)